Aortic aneurysm surgery

 Endovascular aortic repair (EVAR) is a type of keyhole surgery for aortic aneurysms.

-Your surgeon will make a small cut in your groin and the underlying artery (the femoral artery).
-They’ll then thread a thin tube into your artery and feed it up until it reaches the aneurysm in your aorta.
-Next, your surgeon will pass the graft, which is pre-loaded onto a piece of equipment, up through your artery to where the aneurysm is.
+Your surgeon will make a small cut in your groin and the underlying artery (the femoral artery) in each leg.
+They’ll then thread a thin tube into your artery and feed it through until it reaches the aneurysm in your aorta.
+Next, your surgeon will pass the graft up through the tube in your artery to the aneurysm.
 Your surgeon will use X-ray images to help guide the graft into the right place.
 Once it’s in position, your surgeon will release the graft and make sure it’s sealed properly.

 Aftercare for aortic aneurysm surgery